Qihoo360/Quicksql/README.md

 ### Getting Started

-For instructions on building Quicksql from source, see [Building Tutorial](./doc/BUILD_doc.md).
+For instructions on building Quicksql from source, see [Getting Started](./docs/reference/getting-started.md).

 ### Reporting Issues